 |

-This section continues what has been an exceedingly pleasant wander along the river side, as we head up through town, and then start to cut up through the fields - before passing along a slightly less scenic cut (to avoid a meander in the Thames) on our way to Albert Bridge.
+Here we continue to have a very pleasant wander along the river side, as we head up through town, and then start to cut up through the fields - before passing along a slightly less scenic cut (a short canal to avoid a meander on the Thames), on our way to Albert Bridge.

 |

-Having crossed the bridge, we accept our lot in life as we continue on through some fairly scruffy fields, and eventually wind up into Datchet - where there is a bit of road following to be done.
+But having crossed the bridge, we accept our lot in life, as we continue on through some fairly scruffy fields, and eventually wind up into Datchet - where there is a bit of road following to be done.

 This is a fairly minor road, but exceptionally busy - and there is a bit of road crossing to do as the footpath hops from one side of the road to another.

-Eventually though, we make it to Victoria Bridge, where it is time to cross back over - and where the first sight of the rather colossal Windsor Castle is achieved.
+Eventually though, we make it to Victoria Bridge, where it is time to cross back over - and where the first sight of the rather colossal Windsor Castle occurs.

 |